emmo-repo/domain-electrochemistry/docs/userguide/electrochemical_systems/electrolytes.rst

 - Always include at least one **solvent** and one **solute** for liquid electrolytes.
 - Use **quantitative properties** for concentrations, conductivities, or viscosities.
 - Avoid duplicating roles: a compound should appear once as `hasSolute`, `hasSolvent`, or `hasAdditive`.
 - Reference units by their bare context label (`SiemensPerMetre`, `MilliPascalSecond`).
-When the field-standard unit is not in the ontology (mole per litre, for instance), convert the value to an available unit like `MolePerCubicMetre`.
+When the field-standard unit is missing from the context (mole per litre, for instance), give its full EMMO IRI or convert the value to an available unit like `MolePerCubicMetre`.
 - For polymer or solid electrolytes, prefer `hasConstituent` over solvent/solute roles when the roles do not apply.
 - Reference materials (like "LiPF6" or "Water") using ontology terms that include external links (e.g., Wikidata, PubChem) for interoperability; fall back to `ChemicalCompound` plus `molecularFormula` for compounds the ontology does not name.